kalgynirae/context-managers-pybay-2025/script.md

 your web browser, type "docs.python.org/3/glossary.html" entirely from memory, Ctrl+F for "context manager", and you'll find this definition:

-"An object which implements the [context management protocol] and controls the environment seen in a `with` statement.
-See PEP 343."
+    An object which implements the *context management protocol* and controls the environment seen in a `with` statement.
+See PEP 343.

-Context management protocol means the `__enter__` and `__exit__` methods.
+"Context management protocol" just means the `__enter__` and `__exit__` methods.
 If an object implements those two methods, then, by definition, it is a context manager.
-That's still not a useful definition unless you understand when and how those methods are called.
+That's still not a helpful definition unless you understand when and how those methods are called.

 Let's follow this link to the documentation of the `with` statement.
 This is in the "Language Reference" section of the docs, so it's fairly technical.
 But I